Delicious, flaky layers of butter and pastry in loaf form. If you love croissants, you'll love croissant bread!

-I’m not sure that I’ve ever been more proud of a loaf of bread.
-It took a couple of tries to get it right, but my kids agreed that our bread is the real deal.
+I'm not sure that I've ever been more proud of a loaf of bread.
+It took a couple of tries to get it right, but my kids agreed that my croissant bread is the real deal.
 The crackle that it makes when you remove it from the pan, from the flaky outer layer, is perfection!

 Ingredients